 1972 Ferrari Dino 246 GT

-Apple, Coco-Cola, McDonalds and Nike are brands recognisable the world over.
+Apple, Coca-Cola, McDonalds and Nike are brands recognisable the world over.
 So is Ferrari and interestingly the iconic Italian luxury sports car manufacturer was named ‘The World’s Strongest Brand’ in the 2019 Brand Finance Global 500 Report.

 Founded by Enzo Ferrari in 1939 out of Alfa Romeo’s race division as Auto Avio Costruzioni the company built its first car in 1940.
 The Second World War halted Ferrari’s dream, which was finally realised in 1947, when the first car bearing his name, the Ferrari 125S, was built.
 From that day on Ferrari race cars dominated the world over, winning race after race and many world championships in Formula One, sports car racing and endurance racing.
 Ferrari built exclusive sports cars for the road too, but in the early days, this was primarily to fund his motor racing!